mendix/docs/content/developerportal/deploy/mendix-sso.md

 ![Mendix SSO sign-on screen](attachments/mendix-sso/sso-sign-on.png)

-For each environment (for example, myapp running in acceptance), the first time you sign on as an end-user using Mendix SSO you will be asked to authorize access.
+For each environment (for example, myapp running in acceptance), the first time you sign in as an end-user using Mendix SSO you will be asked to authorize access.
 This means that the app can access information held in your Mendix profile.

 ![Authorization screen](attachments/mendix-sso/authorize-access.png)